Omar-p/learning-notes/aws/aws.md

 - Parameters.Name.[TYPE, Default, AllowedValue, Description..]
   - ![cfn-template-parameter](images/cfn/cfn-template-params.png)

-## Pesudo Prameters injected by aws to the stack.
+## Pseudo Parameters injected by aws to the stack.

 - they are exist even you don't define them in the parameter section. injected by aws in the stack.
 - AWS::Region region the stack created in.
 - AWS::StackName
 - AWS::StackId
+- AWS::NotificationArns
 - AWS::AccountId
+- AWS::NoValue
 - populated by AWS based on the environment when creating the stack.

 - Pseudo and Parameters